 Based on the research carried out previously and to help me understand OFV's users needs, behaviors, and expectations, I created 3 different personas.

-Through a process of sketching, testing and iterating we finally reached the prototyping phase, where both the UX design and UI Design converged with the Brand Identity that I had been developing previously.
+Through a process of sketching, testing and iterating we finally reached the prototyping phase, where both the UX design and UI Design converged with the brand identity that I had been developing at the same time.

 In the mobile version of the platform you